 The role of HR has long been to serve as an advocate for both the company and the people who work there.
-In the past, HR managers primarily performed administrative tasks, such as handling accounts receivable and payable, distributing payroll, administering benefits and tracking employees’ sick days and vacation days.
-While many HR professionals still have responsibility for the day-to-day accounting and employee paperwork, their role has developed into one that can enhance an organization’s competitive advantage.
+In the past, HR managers primarily performed administrative tasks, such as handling accounts receivable and payable, distributing payroll, hiring and firing, administering benefits and tracking employees’ sick days and vacation days.
+While many HR professionals still have responsibilities for day-to-day accounting and employee paperwork, their position has developed into a more strategic, advisory role that can enhance an organization’s competitive advantage and future success.

 Role of HR as Change Champion